 Given that both OCA2 and SLC45A2 are capable of raising lysosomal pH when expressed in HeLa cells, we tested whether overexpression of either protein could compensate for the loss of the other.
-HA-SLC45A2, HA-OCA2, or HA-SLC35D3 as a negative CTRL (see Figure 1) were transiently expressed by transfection in either Slc45a2-deficient melan-uw melanocytes or Oca2-deficient melanp1 melanocytes, and the fraction of HA-positive cells that were pigmented after 3 d was quantified.
-As expected, very few melan-uw cells expressing HA-SLC35D3 were pigmented above background (19.88 $\pm$ 5.76%), whereas most HA-SLC45A2 expressing cells were pigmented (70.7 $\pm$ 5.85%; Figure 6, a, b, and g).
-Surprisingly, a large fraction of HA-OCA2-expressing melan-uw cells were also pigmented (46.37 $\pm$ 6.29%; Figure 6, c and g), suggesting that OCA2 overexpression can compensate for the loss of SLC45A2.
-By contrast, whereas HA-OCA2 expression restored pigmentation to melan-p1 cells (93.17 ± 4.97%), HA-SLC45A2 expression was as ineffective at restoring pigmentation in melan-p1 cells as the negative CTRL HA-SLC35D3 (Figure 6, d-f, h).
+HA-SLC45A2, HA-OCA2, or HA-SLC35D3 as a negative control (see Figure 1) were transiently expressed by transfection in either SIc45a2-deficient melan-uw melanocytes or Oca2-deficient melan-p1 melanocytes, and the fraction of HA-positive cells that were pigmented after 3 days was quantified.
+As expected, very few melan-uw cells expressing HA-SLC35D3 were pigmented above background (19.88 ± 5.76%) whereas most HA-SLC45A2 expressing cells were pigmented (70.7 ± 5.85%; Figure 6a, b, g).
+Surprisingly, a large fraction of HA-OCA2expressing melan-uw cells were also pigmented (46.37 \pm 6.29%; Figure 6c, g), suggesting that OCA2 overexpression can compensate for the loss of SLC45A2.
+By contrast, whereas HA-OCA2 expression restored pigmentation to melan-p1 cells (93.17 \pm 4.97%), HA-SLC45A2 expression was as ineffective at restoring pigmentation as the negative control HA-SLC35D3 (Figure 6d-f, h).
 Thus, overexpression of SLC45A2 cannot compensate for the loss of OCA2.
-These data are consistent with a model in which sequential function of OCA2 and then SLC45A2 is required to modulate and maintain a nearly neutral pH in melanosomes.
+These data are consistent with a model in which sequential function of OCA2 and then SLC45A2 is required to modulate and maintain a nearly-neutral pH in melanosomes.